Sunday, June 11, 2023

 Identify resource-intensive processes: Look through the "Processes" section to find processes requiring a lot of CPU, RAM, or disc I/O.

-Keep an eye on data file I/O: Look closely at the "Data File I/O" section to spot any bottlenecks in data file input or output processes.
+Monitor data file I/O: Look closely at the "Data File I/O" section to spot any bottlenecks in data file input or output processes.

 Use Cases for the Activity Monitor